 Our new economic vision builds upon existing strengths and unique assets where the Borough already has competitive advantage but also where there is significant scope to use these assets to drive prosperity amongst Maidstone's residents and businesses in the future.
-We want to maximise our economic credentials to 'lead the way' within a competitive environment and deliver a step change in economic performance and prosperity that reaches and benefits all parts of our community in a genuinely inclusive way so that no-one is left behind.
+We want to maximise our economic credentials to 'lead the way' within a competitive environment, secure the infrastructure investment we need to realise our potential, and deliver a step change in economic performance and prosperity that reaches and benefits all parts of our community in a genuinely inclusive way so that no-one is left behind.